MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0063.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0063
-Adding or removing a var modifier in events and external procedures is not allowed
+Removing a var modifier in events is not allowed

 ## Description
-Adding or removing a var modifier in events and external procedures is not allowed.
+Removing a var modifier on a parameter in an event is not allowed as it will break dependent extensions subscribing to it.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also